This article is brought to you by Orange Clove Catering.

 2. Start with the end in mindWhether you are planning the event for the first time, or this is a quarterly event, it is important to be clear about the objectives of the event.
 Your participants or guests should leave the event with a strong understanding of the purpose and have a key takeaway.
 No one will want to go to an event thinking of it as a day wasted or that the time can be better spent in front of the computer.
 Make your participants look forward to the event by creating a theme and communicating the objectives early on.

 3. Set a clear task listThe saying,“confidence comes from being prepared”, is especially apt when it comes to event planning.
 Instead of procrastinating and rushing at the last minute, create a task list and indicate the deadlines for each item.
 Delegate the actionables to your team members and check on the progress on a weekly basis.
 Even if you have been tasked with a last-minute event to plan for, take a moment to generate the checklist.
 This will prevent you from running around in circles and save you time from unnecessary effort.

 4. Fill your guests with delightFood and beverages are essential at any event.
 They make brilliant talking points and can be the potential highlight.
 A stunning display from your selected caterer can wow your guests, such as how a specially designed menu can set your event apart from the rest.
 Take good note of the dietary requirements or preferences your guests have.
 Do not settle for the usual offerings.
 Instead, opt for a thematic set-up such as an all-Thai cuisine or an extraordinary dessert bar.

+Did you know?
 Orange Clove has an independent arm – Complete EventSolutions – which provides a one-stop solution for your event needs.